 Inspect your nigiri-zushi.
 In a quality establishment the itamae will know the proper balance of fish to rice, and huge hunks of fish, while fun and yummy, can upset the balance.
 Remember, sushi is as much science as art, and if you have an experienced itamae, he will know how to serve you best.

 Look for fresh wasabi.
-That lump of green putty you got is, in all likelihood, American horseradish with food colouring.
+That lump of green putty you got is, in all likelihood, American horseradish with food coloring.
 A good sushi-ya will have the real stuff available for the asking, and often for a price.
 But it’s worth it, in my opinion, and it’s a different animal (so to speak).

 Look for interesting seasonal items.
 This indicates that they pay attention to the particulars of the foods they offer, and seek out something when it is available and fresh.
 Ankimo (monkfish liver) is a classic example of this.
 It is a seasonal item that can be found off-season, but does not have the same taste and texture when it has been sitting in a freezer for months.
-The itamae at my favourite sushi-ya near me won’t serve it unless it is fresh, and because of this I know he cares about the quality of his food.
+The itamae at my favorite sushi-ya near me won’t serve it unless it is fresh, and because of this I know he cares about the quality of his food.

 OK, that’s it.
 There is absolutely nothing else you need to know.
 Really… Nothing at all.
 Well, obviously there is more, but those were my observations that have yet to lead me astray in my search for outstanding sushi-ya in strange places.
 If I’ve overlooked anything, feel free to chime in on the comment page.
 Sushi is a magnificent dish when done right.
 Good sushi is nice, but great sushi is something to tell your friends about.
 It’s worth the effort to find the best, and if you can, take me with you.